Homemade toys and free activities: why they’re good

 - Make a drum using upside-down boxes, pots or plastic tubs.
 Give your child a wooden spoon to bang the drum with.

-Toddlers are like little scientists.
-Their play is often about experimenting, observing, testing, trying out ideas and figuring out how things work.
-For example, your child probably loves to ‘post’ things – often into the front of the CD or DVD player!
+Toddler play is often about experimenting, observing, trying out ideas and figuring out how things work.
+For example, your child probably loves to ‘post’ things – often behind the couch or between car seats.

-You could try the following play ideas for toddlers:
+You could try the following ideas for toys and play activities for toddlers:

 - Give your toddler some pegs and a peg container.
 Your child will happily move pegs in and out of the container – over and over and over again!